jimibue/demo-y8z-1/src/pages/intro-to-js/data-types.md

 let message = "Bye";
 ```

-If you want to single quote or double quotes in a literal string, you need to use the backslash to escape it.
+If you want to use a single quote or double quotes in a literal string, you need to use the backslash to escape it.
 For example:

 ```javascript
 let message = "I'm also a valid string"; // use \ to escape the single quote (')